input-output-hk/cardano-mainnet-mirror/README.md

 # cardano-mainnet-mirror

-A mirror of the Cardano mainnet blockchain, used as a git submodule for testing
+A mirror of the Cardano mainnet blockchain, which can be used as a git submodule or imported using nix.